farmera/sare_grant/study_methods.md

 for NDVI.
 The image in the center of the figure represents a color LUT (i.e. a look-up table) which is simply a table of numbers used to apply a color transform to the image.
 Applying this transform allows us to visualize the light that otherwise we would be incapable of seeing.
-In this image the LUT has been prominently displayed to indicate that a full range of values is captured by the image - from dry, sandy soil on the upper left (with an NDVI value of -1)to very active areas of photosynthetic activity on the upper right.
-Also shown are the developing areas in the young crop.
+In this image the LUT has been prominently displayed to indicate that a full range of values is captured in the image - from dry, sandy soil on the upper left (with an NDVI value of -1) to very active areas of photosynthetic activity on the upper right.
+Also shown are developing areas of the young crop.

 An index image like this can be a useful tool to identify potential trouble spots in a developing crop.
 Later in the season a flight can quickly point out regions of the field that may be suffering or have been damaged.
-However, while these results may be useful and may be achieved for no more than a few hundred dollars and perhaps a weekend of study to learn them, in determining general patterns over time they are hard to replicate.
+However, while these results may be useful and may be achieved for no more than a few hundred dollars and perhaps a weekend of practice, they are largely qualitative and not quantitative.
+If the goal is to determine general patterns over time they are hard to replicate.
 One of our goals is to accurately determine trends over time using low cost methods.

 The final results of our study are presented in [Section 8](study_results_balloons.md) and [Section 9](readme_resources/study_results_drones.md).